vmware-tanzu/velero/test/e2e/README.md

 ## Configuration for E2E tests

-Please look at the [e2e_suite_test.go](e2e_suite_test.go) for the set of flags needed to configure Velero.
+The [e2e_suite_test.go](e2e_suite_test.go) contains the set of flags needed to configure Velero.
 Those configurations or parameters are used to generate install options for Velero for each test suite.

-Tests can be run with the Kubernetes cluster hosted in various cloud providers or in a _Kind_ cluster with storage in a specified object store type.
-Currently supported cloud provider types are _aws_, _azure_, _vsphere_ and _Kind_.
+The input to these flags come from the variables in the [Makefile](Makefile).

+To configure a single test spec to run, prepend the `GINKGO_FOCUS` variable with the name of the spec.

+### Examples:

+To run the spec `It("should successfully back up and restore [2 namespaces]"...`, prepend:

+`GINKGO_FOCUS='2 namespaces'`

+To skip the spec `Describe("[Snapshot] Velero tests on cluster using the plugin provider for object storage and snapshots for volume backups"`, prepend:

+`GINKGO_SKIP='Snapshot'` - This flag setting is particularly useful for running the e2e tests against a Kind cluster, since it will run all tests except the tests related to snapshotting.

+If a test spec is a subtest and you make it the focus of the test run, it will run once for all parent tests.
+If you want to isolate the test run to only 1 set of parent/child, using the `GINKGO_SKIP` + `GINKGO_FOCUS` will work.
+For example, to run `Describe("[Restic] Velero tests on cluster using the plugin provider for object storage and Restic for volume backups"` + `It("should be successfully backed up and restored [using the default BackupStorageLocation]"` and skip the `[Snapshot]` spec:

+`GINKGO_SKIP='Snapshot' GINKGO_FOCUS='using the default BackupStorageLocation'`

+Any test that is skipped by setting the combination of those flags will keep from having the BeforeEach/AfterEach actions invoked for those tests.

+Note: By default, the test suite is configured to skip a test that creates 2,500 namespaces.
+To enable this test to run, set:

+`GINKGO_SKIP2=''`

 ## Running tests locally using `make`

 E2E tests can be run from the Velero repository root by running `make test-e2e`.
 While running E2E tests using `make` the E2E test configuration values are passed using `make` variables.

+Tests can be run with the Kubernetes cluster hosted in various cloud providers or in a _Kind_ cluster with storage in a specified object store type.
+Currently supported cloud provider types are _aws_, _azure_, _vsphere_ and _kind_.

 ### Run tests with Kind